1. Is the Wesley Pilgrimage in England a Wesley heritage tour?

 As Pilgrims, we are persons who journey to a sacred place as an act of religious devotion.
 Pilgrims seek communion with God and deeper knowledge of themselves through travel and experiencing places made sacred by past events and faithful people.
 Pilgrims immerse themselves into the local culture.
 They honor the people and traditions of the places they visit.
 Pilgrims are expectant people; they expect to see and experience God in people, places, and events along the way.

-As pilgrims our life together will be shaped by the United Methodist rule of life.
+This pilgrimage and our life together will be shaped by the Wesleyan Way of Life as expressed in the General Rules.

 “A rule of life is a pattern of spiritual disciplines that provides structure and direction for growth in holiness.
 It fosters gifts of the Spirit in personal life and human community, helping to form us into the persons God intends us to be” (Marjorie Thompson, Soul Feast):